 Don: All right, well that’s it, guys.
 We’re going to be back with another two sessions on this project management series, and I think you’re going to find a lot to learn.
 I just learned some more today that I wasn’t even doing, I wasn’t anticipating, and I’m supposed to be in the know here.
 So look forward to it, and we’re going to be doing these again next week and the week after.
 So set your calendars.
 We’ll be on 11 AM Eastern Time each time on a Monday, so we’ll see you then.
 Again, this is Don Clark with filemakerprogurus.com and FM Database Consulting, with Susan …

-Susan: I’m Susan Fennema from Beyond The Chaos, and I’ll talk to you next week, Don.
+Susan: I’m Susan Fennema from Beyond The Chaos, and this was project management communication.
+I’ll talk to you next week, Don.

 Don: All right, take care, ’til then.
 Bye-bye.